kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 #### Service Types

-- `ClusterIP`: This is the the straightforward case most of the proposal assumes.
+- `ClusterIP`: This is the straightforward case most of the proposal assumes.
   Each `EndpointSlice` associated with the exported service is combined with slices from other clusters to make up the supercluster service.
 They will be imported to the cluster behind the supercluster IP.
+[Details](#EndpointSlice)
 - `ClusterIP: none` (Headless): Headless services are supported and will be imported with a `ServiceImport` and `EndpointSlices` like any other `ClusterIP` service, but the way that they are exposed depends on the